SirPryderi/AppliedComputingRevisionNotes/README.md

 In computer science, there are two main ways of encoding a binary digit into an visual character: **ASCII** and **Unicode**.

 ## ASCII
-The **ASCII** abbreviation for _American Standard Code for Information Interchange is a character encoding standard, defined in 1963 (!) by the ANSI (_American National Standards Institute_).
-Is anybody sensing an elevate rate of America patriotism, or is it just me?
+The **ASCII**, abbreviation for _American Standard Code for Information Interchange_, is a character encoding standard, defined in 1963 (!) by the ANSI (_American National Standards Institute_).
+Is anybody sensing an elevate rate of America patriotism here, or is it just me?
 Anyways, it uses `7 bits` than it can encode `128` characters:

 * Digits from 0 to 9
 * Lowercase and uppercase Latin letters